ENG517/Procedure/kenneym/Studentconsole.md

 1. To log out of the OLED panel, press and hold the top left corner of the screen.
 2. Roll all chairs back under the tables you found them.
 3. Remove all personal items from the space when you leave.
-4. Return checked out materials to the AskUs Desk
+4. Return checked out materials to the AskUs Desk.